Washington Seminary (Atlanta): Misses Washington's School for Girls

 The school was founded primarily as a college preparatory school for women and was located on West Peachtree Street near Baker Street.

+Renaming to Washington Seminary

 In 1881, the school moved to Church Street (renamed Carnegie Way) and it was in 1882 that the school was renamed to Washington Seminary.
 The school moved to Cain Street then to the corner of Walton and Fairlie Streets.

 In 1885 Mrs. Emily Stewart purchased the school from Miss Lola Washington and moved to a large Victorian house on Walton Street.
 During this time Mrs. Stewart became Mrs. Robert Park and under her leadership, the school prospered.